|Josh Bradford Biography|

-Josh Bradford is in his eighth season as an assistant coach at the University of Toledo.
-Bradford is entering his sixth season as a full-time assistant after having worked as the volunteer assistant in 2004-05.
-He serves as the program's recruiting coordinator and pitching coach.
+Josh Bradford is in his ninth season as an assistant coach at the University of Toledo.
+Bradford is entering his seventh season as a full-time assistant after having worked as the volunteer assistant in 2004-05.
+He serves as the program’s recruiting coordinator and pitching coach.

-Under Bradford's guidance, a quintet of Rocket hurlers have made All-MAC honors on six occasions - Lincoln Rassi (first team in 2012), Ryan Wilkinson (second team in 2012), Mike Hamann (second team in 2010), Matt Suschak (second team in 2010) and Matt Kuna (first team in 2012, second team 2009).
-In addition, Kuna garnered second-team All-Mideast region accolades following the 2012 campaign.
+Under Bradford’s guidance, a quintet of Rocket hurlers have made All-MAC honors on seven occasions — Ryan Wilkinson (first team in 2013, second team in 2012), Lincoln Rassi (first team in 2012), Mike Hamann (second team in 2010), Matt Suschak (second team in 2010) and Matt Kuna (first team in 2012, second team 2009).
+Kuna also garnered second-team All-Mideast region accolades following the 2012 campaign.

 Bradford has also been instrumental in the recruiting process, consistently securing some of the top recruiting classes in the state according to The Buckeye Scout.

-Last spring, Bradford helped Toledo capture its first MAC West Division title in school history.
-The Rockets' 19-8 (.704) MAC record equaled their best mark since the conference went to three-game series prior to the 2004 campaign.
-Overall in 2012, UT sported a 30-27 ledger and secured a spot in the MAC Tournament for a school-record fourth-consecutive season.
+In 2012, Bradford helped Toledo capture its first MAC West Division title in school history.
+The Rockets’ 19-8 (.704) MAC record equaled their best mark since the conference went to three-game series prior to the 2004 campaign.
+Overall in 2012, UT sported a 30-27 ledger and secured a spot in the MAC Tournament for a fourth-straight season.

 Toledo hurlers posted a 3.92 ERA, third-best mark in the MAC and its lowest total since the 1984 campaign (3.53 ERA).
 As a staff, UT’s hurlers limited its opponents to a .275 average, giving up 5.0 runs on 9.5 hits with a league-low 3.4 walks and 6.4 strikeouts per game.
 They recorded a school-record 366 punchouts and yielded two runs or less on 13 occasions.

-Individually, senior RHP Matt Kuna and sophomore LHP Ryan Wilkinson paced the Rockets with miniscule 2.61 and 2.99 ERA, second- and sixth-best marks in the league, respectively.
+Individually, senior RHP Matt Kuna and Wilkinson paced the Rockets with miniscule 2.61 and 2.99 ERAs, second- and sixth-best marks in the league, respectively.
 Kuna also finished fourth in opponent batting average (.225, 67-for-298).
 In MAC games, senior RHP Lincoln Rassi paced the league in opponent batting average (.170, 17-for-100) and finished tied for first in ERA (1.29).

-At season's end, Hamann was selected MLB Amateur Draft for a second time in the last three seasons, while Rassi and Kuna signed as free agents.
+At season’s end, Hamann was selected in the MLB Amateur Draft for a second time in the last three seasons, while Rassi and Kuna signed as free agents.

 In 2011, Toledo tallied a 26-29 overall mark and a 15-12 league ledger, advancing to the MAC Tournament for a third-consecutive season.